Ashtabula River railroad disaster: Blizzard conditions

 Train No. 5 of the Lake Shore and Michigan Southern Railway, known as The Pacific Express, left Buffalo, New York, at 2 PM on December 29, 1876, 1 hour and 8 minutes behind schedule.
-A powerful blizzard began hitting northern Ohio, northeast Pennsylvania, and eastern New York two days earlier.
+A powerful blizzard had begun hitting northern Ohio, northwest Pennsylvania, and western New York two days earlier.
 More than 20 in of snow had already fallen, and winds 24 to 54 mph were creating heavy snowdrifts on the railroad tracks 6 ft deep in places.
 The snow was so heavy that, shortly after leaving Buffalo, a second engine was added to help pull the train.

 The train left Erie, Pennsylvania, at 5:01 PM, an hour and 16 minutes behind schedule.
 Its two locomotives, Socrates and Columbia, were hauling two baggage cars, two day-passenger coaches, two express coaches, a drawing room car (the "Yokohama"), three sleeper cars (the "Palatine", which originated in New York City and was bound for Chicago; the "City of Buffalo", which originated in Boston and was bound for Chicago; and the "Osceo", a sleeper for passengers going to St. Louis), and a smoking car with about 150 to 200 passengers and 19 crew aboard.
 Two additional locomotives were needed to push the train away from the station due to the heavy snow.